 Age Requirements – Athletes must be at least 14 years old at the start of registration.
 No athlete under the age of 14 may register to compete.
 Any athlete younger than 18 years old will be required to provide additional parental consent during the online registration.

 REGISTRATION – DIVISION SELECTION

 Each athlete will be chose their own division during their registration.
-There are nine divisions for individual competitors and four divisions for teams:
+There are seven divisions for individual competitors and three divisions for teams:

 - Individual RX Men and Women